PrimaMateria/blog/primamateria-blog/content/20241228-neovim-edition/index.md

 I assume that you are familiar with the basics of Nix and know what a Nix flake is.

-## What will we create - neovim edition configuration
+## What will we create - neovim edition

 <!-- prettier-ignore-start -->
 {% mermaid() %}